umutykaya/cdk-spring-pipeline/README.md

 Suppose that you've already fork or clone the repository.
 Please find the main class `CDKSpringPipeline` and change the attributes and fill with your own credentials.

-Inside of the `gh_token.json` you should pass value as plain text format. ex: `ghp_1234bkLW89212`.Then, create a Secret Manager resource called `pipeline/secret`.

 ### Github Credentials